Digital vs. physical Switch games: Which is better?

-The most apparent positive about buying a physical copy of a game is that you can share it with others.
+The most apparent positive about buying a physical copy of a game is sharing it with others.
 If your sister wants to play a game after you're done with it, she can take the cartridge and put it in her own Switch.
 If you want to temporarily swap Legend of Zelda: Breath of the Wild for your friend's copy of Animal Crossing: New Horizons, no problem.

 You can also opt for a smaller microSD card, as physical games cartridges hold the bulk of the game data leaving the Switch to only hold save data.
 Another cool benefit — Physical collector's editions or definitive editions often come with limited-run memorabilia like statues, stickers, art books, and soundtracks.
 You often can't get this stuff when buying digitally.

 If you determine physical is your style, consider investing in a carrying case for your Nintendo Switch game cartridges.
 We like the Fintie Nintendo Switch Carrying Case as it offers the best combination of protection, convenience, and portability.
 Games slide into their own little slots in the case to make sure they aren't moving around.
 You can hold up to 10 games.
 Plus, it's super cheap!
 The Fintie game case lets you take a large number of cartridges on the go with a lesser chance of losing them.
 The only downside is that if you lose the carrying case, all the games go with it, so don't lose the case!

 Both physical and digital versions of Nintendo Switch games have their perks as well as their shortcomings.
 To determine which route is right for you, you'll need to weigh the pros and cons of both physical and digital games against each other while considering how you plan on playing your games.